LazyTaz/multi_state_bloc/README.md

 ## Usage

-Inherit your Bloc from `MultiStateBloc`.
+Inherit your bloc from `MultiStateBloc`.
 This the class responsible for keeping your states in memory.

 ```dart
     class Event {}